crimethinc/website/README.md

 #### Site’s running but no articles?

 Stop the server, [seed the database](#database-seed-script), then run the server script again.
+This will import (scrubbed) production data into your local development database.

 ```
 ./script/seed